dekuNukem/duckyPad/getting_started.md

 ## Using Autohotkey

-For even more extreme scripting needs, you can use [autohotkey](https://www.autohotkey.com) with duckyPad.
+You can use [autohotkey](https://www.autohotkey.com) for even more extreme scripting needs, such as invoking complex scripts, or control mouse moments, etc.

 Check out the [official tutorials](https://www.autohotkey.com/docs_1.0/Tutorial.htm), the [autohotkey profile](https://github.com/dekuNukem/duckypad/raw/master/sample_SD_card.zip), and a [sample autohotkey script](resources/duckypad_autohotkey_script.ahk) upon which you can tinker with.

 ## USB Firmware Updates

-You can update duckypad's firmware via USB, for bug fixes and and/or new features.
+You can update duckyPad's firmware via USB, for bug fixes and and/or new features.

 To do this, download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.
 You can download it from [the official website](https://www.st.com/en/development-tools/stsw-stm32080.html) too, but it requires creating an account.